 This year’s survey showed the feelings of optimism and pride that spread across the region following the Arab Spring over two years ago continue to be a major influence on Arab youth.
 87% say they are prouder today to be Arab and 74% believe the Arab world’s best days are ahead.
 71% also believe their governments are more transparent today due to the Arab Spring.

 The survey also showed a shift away from traditional values towards modern ones.
-In 2011, only 17% said Click to Read More
+In Click to Read More